 If we accept the historical estimate of 120 deaths from the entire event, and account for the nine known victims in Greer County, we would arrive at a reasonably reliable estimate of 111 deaths from the Snyder tornado.
 This is roughly ten to 12 percent of the entire population of the town at the time, one of the highest such ratios of any tornado in history.
 The high death toll is attributed partly to the fact that the storm struck after regular business hours, when most of the inhabitants were at home.
 Although the business section received major damage, the worst of it was in the residential sections on the west and north sides of town.

-One hundred years later, Snyder is by all accounts a rather typical and peaceful Oklahoma town, and shows no scars from the events of a century ago.
+More than one hundred years later, Snyder is by all accounts a rather typical and peaceful Oklahoma town, and shows no scars from the events of a century ago.
 Thanks to the tornado, and to other calamities, nearly the entire town has been rebuilt and all of the structures have been erected after 1905.
 Only two buildings still stand in town that were not taken by the tornado or by other events over the last hundred years.
 One of the buildings, which housed the Snyder Hotel on the top floor and a dry goods store on the first floor, can be seen in a photo taken within days after the 1905 tornado had damaged it, and also in a photo taken in April 2005.
 The population, according to the 2000 census, is 1,509.
 The nickname for the local school is “the Cyclones.”